 Yachts proceeding between St. George’s and Hamilton.

-After finishing the race, and PRIOR TO ENTERING the ship channel proceeding to Hamilton, yachts are requested to contact Bermuda Radio on VHF Channel 16 or 27 to receive an update on shipping traffic.
-YACHTS ARE ADVISED NOT TO NAVIGATE the Channels between St. George’s and Hamilton in the hours of darkness.
+After finishing the race, and PRIOR TO ENTERING the ship channel proceeding to Hamilton, yachts are requested to contact Bermuda Radio on VHF Channel 27 to receive an update on shipping traffic.

 IT IS STRONGLY RECOMMENDED THAT VESSELS CROSSING THE FINISH LINE AFTER DARK REMAIN IN ST. GEORGE’S HARBOUR UNTIL DAY LIGHT, SO AS NOT TO UNECESSARILY PUT AT RISK THE SAFETY OF THE VESSEL, THOSE ON BOARD AND EMERGENCY SERVICES PERSONNEL.

 YACHTS TRANSITING THE CHANNELS AT NIGHT DO SO AT THEIR OWN RISK.
 ANY TOW ASSISTANCE REQUIRED, AND ASSOCIATED COSTS, DUE TO MECHANICAL PROBLEMS OR GROUNDING WILL BE THE SOLE RESPONSIBILITY OF THE VESSEL OWNER.

-For reasons of safety, yachts finishing the race during the hours of darkness are welcome to proceed into St. George’s Harbour and anchor until daylight.
-They will, however, do so under quarantine until cleared by H.M.
-Customs at RBYC in Hamilton.
-Vessels with serious mechanical, rigging or medical problems onboard that are unable to proceed to Hamilton in the normal manner should contact Bermuda Radio for further guidance on H.M.
+Vessels with serious mechanical, rigging or medical problems onboard that are unable to proceed to Hamilton in the normal manner should contact Maritime Operations for further guidance on H.M.
 Customs clearance.